 - Let cook until the egg does not look yolky anymore (looks scrambled).
 Take the pan off the heat.

 - Add salt and pepper to taste.

-- At this point, also crumble the bacon and mix it in with everything else.
-Then, transfer the scramble to a bowl.
+- Transfer the scramble to a bowl.
 Cut up half and avocado and sprinkle it on top.
 Enjoy.